VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/application-settings.md

 To add a new display template click "Add" button and fill in all the fields shown on the first step of the wizard.
 The fields are:

 * Name - system name of the template in the data base;
-* Template name -В  a descriptive name of the system job you create;
+* Template name -  a descriptive name of the system job you create;
 * Target type - select a type of the target for which the template will be used.
 Types are defined earlier;
 * Priority - set the priority to define in which turn this template will be used;
 * Is active - use this checkbox to make the email templates available for applying;